Arielle Carr

 -

-Check out a preprint of "DEF: Diffusion-augmented Ensemble Forecasting", with lead author David Millard (RIT), and co-authored by Carr, Stéphane Gaudreault (ECCC), and Ali Baheri (RIT).
-(June 2025)
+with lead author David Millard (RIT), and co-authored by myself, Stéphane Gaudreault (ECCC), and Ali Baheri (RIT).
+(March 2025)

 Call for Undergraduate Researchers